Aakashamittayee

 Akashamittayee is a 2017 Indian Malayalam-language family drama film co-directed by Samuthirakani and M. Padmakumar.
-Written by k.
-Gireesh Kumar.
+Written by K. Gireesh Kumar.
 Scripted by Samuthirakani, it is a remake of his 2016 Tamil film Appa directed by Samuthirakani with Yuvasri Lakshmi and Nasath reprising their roles.
 The film stars Jayaram, Kalabhavan Shajohn, Iniya, and Sarayu in the lead roles.
 It was released in Kerala on 19 October 2017 coinciding with Deepavali.
-The movie nicely captures the area around Hindustan Newsprint Limited (HNL), located at Velloor in Kottayam District in Kerala.
+The movie captures the area around Hindustan Newsprint Limited (HNL), located at Velloor in Kottayam District in Kerala.

 Plot

-The story is about two fathers with different mindsets, and how that reflects on the way they raise their respective kids.
+The story is about two different fathers, and how they raise their kids.